mainmatter/mainmatter.com/src/cases/aleph-alpha.md

 the maximum download/upload throughput you can expect from a single data bucket, the cost of moving a GB of data from one region to another, etc.

+You can't architect a system in a vacuum: You need to take into the **infrastructure** it will run on.
+The underlying provider determines the capabilities and constraints you have to work with, such as the maximum download / upload throughput you can expect from a single data bucket or the cost of moving a GB of data from one cloud region to another, etc.

 We worked with Aleph Alpha's team to assess a few different cloud providers and pick the one that would best fit the needs of the system as well as the company's long-term strategy: [StackIt](https://stackit.de/), a German cloud provider.